LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 * Fix problem with QuerySelect and SelectInput not playing nicely together when you want to select a schema for the QuerySelect to use.
 * Refine and simplify styling for buttons on DetailEditing to work with sibling panels that sit below it
+* When invalidating the grid, don't call clearSelected if model does not allow selections

 ### version 0.34.1